UoB-OOP/coms10017/README.md

 ## Testing related issues

 Q: Where is the stacktrace!?

+A1: There was a configuration oversight with `pom.xml` where perfectly good stacktraces would be "trimmed" to a single line pointing to the test's line number.
+This has been resolved in upstream and Tilo has been notified about this.
+This should be listed [here](https://www.ole.bris.ac.uk/bbcswebdav/courses/COMS10001_2016/students/issues.html)
 A1: Most tests will output some sort of stacktrace, adding the `-e` flag only prints stacktrace for maven internals, not the actual test
 A2: For tests that are expecting exceptions(`@Test(expected=SomeException.class)`), the actual stacktrace will be swallowed.
 To prevent this, manually wrap the code under test in a `try-catch` block with `e.printStackTrace();` where `e` is the exception.
 It is unfortunate that JUnit defaults to this behavior; this will be rectified for `Panda2-next`.
 A3: For the love of Alan Turing, use an IDE!!